MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 our correct `base` address.

 ## Initialize the dyn section
-The `dynv` pointer supplied by the os, as previously stated, is analogous to the `aux`-pointer but if we try to stack allocate its value mappings on the stack like this:
+The `dynv` pointer supplied by the os, as previously stated, it is analogous to the `aux`-pointer but if we try to stack allocate its value mappings like this:

 ```rust
 let dyn_values = [0usize; 37];
 ```

-We immediately segfault.
+It will cause a segfault.

 ### SYMBOLS!!!
-It took me a while to figure out what's happening, when you allocate a zeroed array in rust, and that array is larger than `[0usize; 32]` (256 bytes of zeroes seems to be the exact breakpoint) it instead of using `sse` instructions, uses `memset` to zero the memory it just took off the stack.
+It took me a while to figure out what's happening, when you allocate a zeroed array in rust, and that array is larger than `[0usize; 32]` (256 bytes of zeroes seems to be the exact breakpoint) `rustc` instead of using `sse` instructions, uses `memset` to zero the memory it just took off the stack.

 The asm will look like this: